x1ren/The-Lair/docs/Villains_Stats_and_Skills/MaamTulin.md

 ### Role in The Lair

-- *Fourth Trial Guardian* — embodies the strength and discipline of Data Structures and Algorithms.
+- *Fourth Trial Guardian* — oversees the flow, storage, and organization of knowledge across the digital realm.
-- *Theme:* Stacks, queues, and graphs that twist the flow of logic.
+- *Theme:* Information systems, databases, and data integrity.
-- *Battle Style:* Uses layered but straightforward strikes that test how well the player can solve DSA problems quickly.
+- *Battle Style:* Focused on order and accuracy.
+Tests how well the player can process, store, and retrieve information under pressure.

 ---

 ### Skills

-*Stack Smash*
+*Data Sort*
 - *Cost:* 40 Wisdom
 - *Effect:* Deals 250 damage.
 - *Puzzle Twist:*
-Fill in the blank (stack operation code).
+Fill in the blank (sorting concept or SQL keyword).
 - *Cooldown:* 2 turns.

 ---

-*Queue Rush*
+*Record Query*
 - *Cost:* 50 Wisdom
 - *Effect:* Deals 300 damage.
 - *Puzzle Twist:*
-Output tracing (enqueue/dequeue sequence).
+Output tracing (predicting query results or table operations).
 - *Cooldown:* 3 turns.

 ---

-*Graph Snare*
+*System Backup*
 - *Cost:* 80 Wisdom
-- *Effect:* Deals 400 damage.
+- *Effect:* Deals 400 damage and restores 100 HP.
 - *Puzzle Twist:*
-Multiple choice (shortest path / adjacency question).
+Multiple choice (data management or backup strategy).
 - *Cooldown:* 5 turns.

 ---

 ### Battle Flow

-- Opens with *Stack Smash* as a warm-up test.
+- Opens with *Data Sort* to test organization skills.
-- Cycles into *Queue Rush* to disrupt rhythm.
+- Uses *Record Query* to challenge quick thinking.
-- Uses *Graph Snare* as her finishing move.
+- When threatened, performs *System Backup* to recover and counterattack.
-- If all skills are on cooldown, she falls back on a *Basic Attack – Data Burst* (150 damage, no puzzle).
+- If all skills are on cooldown, she uses *Basic Attack – File Burst* (150 damage, no puzzle).